-I'm a second-year Ph.D.
+I'm a Ph.D.
 Student in History & Gender and Women's Studies at the University of Wisconsin–Madison.
-My interests center on gender and translocal early modern Buddhist monastic history in and between Thailand and Sri Lanka.
+My research and teaching engage the religious and diplomatic history of Indian Ocean Buddhist networks in the early–modern and modern periods.

 Originally from Northern California, I completed my BA in Philosophy and Religious Studies at the California State University, and my MA in Religious Studies at the University of Colorado Boulder.
-In addition to my research and the opportunities for travel, cultural immersion, and language study it opens up, I enjoy road and trail running, hiking, backpacking, reading the occasional novel, going to shows, and especially cooking and eating together with good company!
+My previous MA research, drawn on ethnographic research conducted in Sinhala and English during the winter of 2015–16, centered on strategic representations of Buddhist women’s piety in the overlapping contexts of women’s ordination disputes (bhikkhunī ordination) and gendered nationalist discourse in contemporary Sri Lankan Buddhist politics.
+In addition to my research and the opportunities for travel, cultural immersion, and language study it opens up, I enjoy road and trail running, hiking, backpacking, reading the occasional novel, going to shows, and especially cooking and eating together with good company.